 - hold a bachelors degree in another field and want to make a career transition to the computing field, or

 - currently work in the computing field and wish to obtain a graduate degree for career advancement

-We offer MS degrees in both Computer and Information Sciences (MSCIS) and Computer Forensics and Security Management (MSCFSM), as well as a certificate in Computer Forensics.
+We offer M.S. degrees in Computer Science (MSCS), Data Science (MSDS), and Cyber Security (MSSec), as well as a certificate in Cyber Security.

 The Certificate in Cyber Security is intended for students who are interested in training in the core areas of cyber security and digital forensics.